State Highway 73 (New Zealand): Kumara Junction to Christchurch

 After the village, the road and rail line runs along the Bealey River valley and crosses the Waimakariri River before veering left and running parallel to both the river and the rail line on the opposite side.
 Before Cass, the road runs along a bluff and turns right to proceed past some more farmland as well as Lakes Grasmere and Pearson.

 The road then climbs up towards Castle Hill Village and runs through a valley before passing beside Lake Lyndon where it curves left before climbing up towards Porters Pass which, at 939 metres, is the highest point on the road.
 After cresting, the road descends into the Kowai River valley and runs roughly parallel with the river until it reaches Springfield.

 After Springfield, the road emerges onto the Canterbury Plains and runs straight through the settlements of Annat, Sheffield and Waddington before arriving at Darfield.
 The road then passes through the settlements of Kirwee, Aylesbury and West Melton as well as dairy and lifestyle farms characteristic of the plains.
 The road passes by Paparua Prison and arrives in Christchurch via Yaldhurst.

 Christchurch

-As Yaldhurst Road, the proceeds in an easterly direction towards Riccarton.
-The road widens to four lanes at Avonhead, but by Curletts Road/Peer Street, the highway turns right (while Yaldhurst Road becomes Riccarton Road and heads towards the city centre).
+As Yaldhurst Road, the highway proceeds in an easterly direction towards Riccarton, widening to four lanes at Avonhead.
+At Curletts Road/Peer Street, the highway turns right (while Yaldhurst Road becomes Riccarton Road and heads towards the city centre).

 As Curletts Road, the road remains as four lanes divided by a flush median.
-After Blenheim Road, however the road widens again, crosses over the Main South Line and eventually terminates at the Christchurch Southern Motorway (SH 76).
+After Blenheim Road, the road widens again, crosses over the Main South Line and eventually terminates at the Christchurch Southern Motorway (SH 76).